Westland Mall (Florida): History

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westland Mall, into Seritage Growth Properties.
 Sears downsized the first level for Forever 21 and Xfinity.

-On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
+On November 7, 2019, it was announced that Sears would be closing this location as part of a plan to close 96 stores nationwide.
 The store closed in February 2020.

+In Mid 2023, IT'SUGAR in Westland mall was reported as opened.

+In Mid 2024, The McDonald's in the food court was reported as permanently closed.

+In Early 2025, The IT'SUGAR store has been permanently closed, as said in the malls directory.

+As of 2026, the former Sears department store site was purchased by a development company who is redeveloping the former Sears.
+The site of the former Sears is set to be converted into a lifestyle center.
+The lifestyle center is set to include retail stores, restaurants, and housings.
+It is currently under development.